MicrosoftDocs/windows-itpro-docs/windows/keep-secure/overview-of-threat-mitigations-in-windows-10.md

 <td><ul>
 <li><p>Null Page</p></li>
 </ul></td>
-<td>No action needed; mitigations for this threat are built into Windows 10, as described in <a href="#additional-memory-protections">Additional memory protections</a>, earlier in this topic.</td>
+<td>No action needed; mitigations for this threat are built into Windows 10, as described in the “Memory reservations” item in <a href="#kernel-pool-protections">Kernel pool protections</a>, earlier in this topic.</td>
 </tr>
 <tr class="even">
 <td><ul>